Miners I'm Buying And Why - Part VIII: Sharpshooting Alpha With Junior Mining Plays Of Substance - Small-Cap Stock Observer

 NAK is still a permit play and with Trump's enviro-denial slashfest last week I'd say our odds have improved.
 Mine veto-happy EPA'ers may want to negotiate something soon or start looking for sales on banker boxes.
 While there is no guarantee and it will take years to build Pebble's giant mine, one way or the other I believe NAK will be allowed to advance to the next step in the approval process.

 A January 23 Bloomberg article indicates this catalyst could attract a major mining partner, which NAK expects by this October.
-The article also mentions billionaire mining magnate and philanthropist Frank Guistra being very sad about leaving a lot of money on the table after selling his NAK stake prior to the presidential election last year amid criticism over his ties to Bill Clinton.
+The article also mentions billionaire mining magnate and philanthropist Frank Giustra being very sad about leaving a lot of money on the table after selling his NAK stake prior to the presidential election last year amid criticism over his ties to Bill Clinton.
 Now that this is a non-issue, it begs the question with the recent price drop whether he intends to buy back his NAK?

 Iron Ore Developers - Trading Way Below Book With Billions Of Tonnes And Lots Of Cash